-I’ve heard of Pampanga coastal towns before but aside from the photos I see online, I haven’t been in any of these areas.
-A chance to finally see one came when I was invited to a bird watching activity in Lubao so, it’s not a surprise that I said yes to the invite in a heartbeat.
+I’ve heard of Pampanga coastal towns before but apart from the photos I see online, I haven’t been in any of these areas.
+A chance to finally see one came when I was invited to a bird watching activity in Lubao so, I said yes in a heartbeat.

 Abundant in biodiversity and blessed with good climate, SBMCHEA thrives in different mangrove and other wildlife species.
 It currently nestles 16 different types of mangroves.
 It also serves as a layover and temporary home to more than 80 species (estimated around 31,000) of migratory birds from wintering countries.

-Since the area is slowly becoming a tourist spot, it also provides a livelihood for the townsfolk of Lubao, Pampanga.
-Some are employed as boatmen while others offer services to cook food for the guests.
-The more reason why SBMCHEA deserves the support it needs not only from tourists coming outside Pampanga, but support coming from the locals themselves.
+Since the area is slowly becoming a tourist spot, these type of activities provides a livelihood for the townsfolk of Lubao, Pampanga.
+Some locals have been employed as boatmen while other locals offer services to cook food for the guests.
+Because of these reasons, SBMCHEA deserves the support it needs not only from tourists coming outside Pampanga, but support coming from the locals themselves.

 What to Do in SBMCHEA

 Aside from the glorious sunrise view you’ll witness when you pass by Pasak River, visiting SBMCHEA is a good opportunity to learn about the importance of protecting the mangrove trees that inhabit the islet.
 In a nutshell, mangroves serve as a habitat and a breeding ground for a variety of fish, crabs, shrimps, and mollusk species.
 Mangroves also play an important part in protecting shorelines from devastating storms.

 Bird watching, on the other hand, gives you a glimpse of the different migratory bird species that frequents the area.
 Some of them are visible any time of the day but flocks are best seen in the area a few minutes after sunrise.
 The best month for bird watching according to the tourism office of Sasmuan is between the months of December to February.